szaimen/Nextcloud-NAS-Guide/ubuntu/markdown.md

 ---

 .center[![ip-address](./ip-address.png)]
-Here you can see the ip-address which you will need in the next step.
+Here you can see the IPv4-address which you will need in the next step.

 ---